Evidence Level

 What is the recommended dosage of Bee Pollen?

-Does Bee Pollen interact with medications?
+Does Bee Pollen interact with any medications?